Application deadline for the 2021-2022 program year is October 1, 2020.

 Please complete the Podiatry Fellowship Training Program Application to apply.

 The University of Michigan Podiatry Research Fellowship in Limb Preservation, Wound Care, and Diabetes Related Lower Extremity Complications is designed to train the next generation of leaders in academic podiatric medicine.
 The fellowship involves all areas of clinical medicine, with an emphasis on research, and patient populations at risk for limb loss.
 The program is a two-year program that includes clinical and research areas.

-- Crystal Holmes, DPM, CWS, Podiatry Program Director
+- Crystal Holmes, DPM, CWS, Podiatry Clinic Director

 - Michael Munson, DPM, Podiatry Research Fellowship Program Director

 - Brian Schmidt, DPM

 University of Michigan’s reputation should be part of your decision:

 - U.S. News & World Report ranks University of Michigan as the #3 Top Public School